cgranell/labpistec-ideas/README.md

 During the second part of the meeting, we focused on the "plantillas" (protocols).
 The basic idea is to provide a predefined set of analytical tools / units to therapists associated with a particular disorder.
 Then, there will be a "plantilla" of depression, phobias, etc. We begin to discuss the case of depression.
 For example, there are two key places: "home" and "work" that influence on the computation of the real-time outside home (and work).
 So, time away from home = total time away - time at work.
 Then, it was commented having several days at the beginning of a treatment as a calibration phase ("baseline") to determine the patient's behavior.
 At some point, the treatment is really activated by introducing more interaction, evaluation and intervention.
 In summary, a treatment for depression includes a part of evaluation (data collection) + intervention (interaction).
 During the intervention, when things are going well, the patient receives a form of content or another form of content when things are not so well as expected.

 We continued the discussion with a well-known technique related to the phobias to certain places ("plantilla fobias").
 It is called "exposure" and basically means forcing a patient to visit a place that produces a high level of fear, for example.
 It is expected that continuous expositions accompanied with in situ interventions can change the patient’s behaviour and lead to a drastic reduction of “fear” while being exposed in that place.In addition, all relevant places are not equally important during treatment; There is a hierarchy of places that organizes them from easy to difficult places to face (like the stages of a game).
-SO, the following analytical units seem to be important:
+So, the following analytical units seem to be important:
 * selection of relevant places
 * rank places.
 A patient starts the treatment with "easy" places, and as she advances, she's confronted with "difficult" ones.
 * define (clinical) decision tree during the event of exposure in a place (the decision tree can be the same for all places, what changes is the psyco-educational content to deliver).
 In other works, the tree is the sequence of interventions while the patient is in the place.

-**Action**: Diana to create a detailed (clinical) decision tree of the event of exposure in the treatment of phobias
+__Action__: Diana to create a detailed (clinical) decision tree of the event of exposure in the treatment of phobias

 *My thoughts (carlos): That “exposure” pattern may fit pretty well with graph models.
 During an event of exposure, a patient is in a place and she’s asked about the level of fear on a regular basis or just after an intervention (psyco-education content, encouraging messages, etc.) is delivered to the patient.
 So, assuming an event of exposure takes a short period of time (e.g 30 min), a patient is asked the same question various times (level of “fear”), and each question-answer does generate a new relationship between the patient node and the place node with the level of emotion recorded.*